 Skip to content

-HERITRACE meticulously tracks every change made to your data, ensuring a transparent and auditable history for every entity.
+HERITRACE tracks every change made to your data, maintaining a full history for each entity.

 Each snapshot in the timeline contains detailed provenance metadata: